evidentlyai/evidently/docs/book/reports/data-drift.md

 To run data drift checks as part of the pipeline, use the Test Suite.
 To explore and debug, use the Report.

-# Report: Data Drift Preset
+# Data Drift Report

+If you want to get a visual report, you can create a Report and use the `DataDriftPreset`.

 ## Code example